 Because bathroom falls are so dangerous, it is better to stay out of the bathroom altogether.
-A commode enables toileting at the bedside, without the risky trip to the restroom full of hard surfaces and shark corners.
+For clients receiving care at home, a commode enables toileting at the bedside, without the risky trip to the restroom full of hard surfaces and shark corners.
 A shampoo basin can help wash a person's hair while they are in bed.
 It is even possible to give someone a bed bath.

 That said, if a visit to the bathroom is required, it is safer to make it an assisted visit.

 Durable medical equipment (DME) is available to help with the following:

 - Toileting (commode, raised toilet seat, toilet seat frame)

 This equipment is available at reasonable prices, and the expenses it prevents are enormous.
 For example, dealing with a hip fracture could cost over $ 50,000 and a fall is preventable with a $79 shower chair.
 This is not even a choice!